ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 * Entity properties that are named ID or classnameID are recognized as primary key properties.
 * A property is interpreted as a foreign key property if it's named `<navigation property name><primary key property name>` (for example, ``StudentID`` for the ``Student`` navigation property since the ``Student`` entity's primary key is ``ID``).
 Foreign key properties can also be named simply `<primary key property name>` (for example, ``EnrollmentID`` since the ``Enrollment`` entity's primary key is ``EnrollmentID``).

 Conventional behavior can be overridden.
-For example, you can explicitly specify table names and column names, and you can explicitly mark a property as a foreign key property.
-You'll see examples of each of these in a later tutorial.
+For example, you can explicitly specify table names, as you saw earlier in this tutorial.
+And you can set column names and set any property as primary key or foreign key, as you'll see in a later tutorial in this series.

 Asynchronous code
 -----------------

 Asynchronous programming is the default mode for ASP.NET Core and EF Core.

 A web server has a limited number of threads available, and in high load situations all of the available threads might be in use.
 When that happens, the server can't process new requests until the threads are freed up.
 With synchronous code, many threads may be tied up while they aren't actually doing any work because they're waiting for I/O to complete.
 With asynchronous code, when a process is waiting for I/O to complete, its thread is freed up for the server to use for processing other requests.
 As a result, asynchronous code enables server resources to be use more efficiently, and the server is enabled to handle more traffic without delays.